jiribrejcha/meraki-ap-utilization-report/README.md

 This project generates searchable HTML report including the most recent 5-minute snapshot of channel utilization and client count per band per access point in a selected Cisco Meraki Dashboard network.

+Automatic orange/red coloring of rows helps you spot APs with high client count or channel utilization.

 <img width="1512" height="910" alt="image" src="https://github.com/user-attachments/assets/8803c333-0463-483d-8134-5d0a9271fba3" />

 ## How to use